Student Health Insurance: Frequently Asked Questions

 Can my spouse or children be covered under this plan?

 No. The Aetna Student Health Plan does not offer coverage to spouses, children or other dependents of policy holders.

 I’m going to change from being full-time to part-time.
 Will I still be covered?

 If you change to a part-time status, you will lose your insurance coverage.
 If you want to continue the coverage, you must contact Aetna directly and request it.
 Call 877-375-4244 or go to www.AetnaStudentHealth.com to enroll.

 What do I do if I need medical care when I am traveling?

 Any full-time student who requires medical care while traveling at least 100 miles from home or campus (including anywhere outside the United States) should use Emergency Travel Assistance Services to coordinate any needed transfers, referrals, or evacuation.
 Go to Aetna Student Health’s web site, click on the “Medical Plan: enroll” link then the “Travel Assistance” link for detailed information about this service.

 I graduate in December.
 Will my sickness insurance still be good in the Spring?

 No. You purchase sickness insurance one semester at a time.
-So, if you graduate in the fall, your insurance expires on the day before the start of spring semester (See dates above.)
+So, if you graduate in the fall, your insurance expires on December 31st.
+(See dates in table above above.)